md-plugins/md-plugins/packages/docs/src/pages/md-plugins/image/advanced.md

 }
 ```

-### Handling the `alt` Attribute
+### Handling the `alt`, `width`, and `height` Attributes

 The `image` plugin ensures that the `alt` attribute is properly set for all images.
 If the `alt` attribute is not present or is empty, the plugin sets it to the image's content.
-This helps improve the accessibility of your Markdown content.
+Additionally, the plugin allows you to specify the `width` and `height` attributes within the `alt` text.
+These attributes are extracted and applied to the image element, and then removed from the `alt` text.
+This helps improve the accessibility and styling of your Markdown content.

 ### Conclusion

-The `image` plugin is a powerful tool for adding custom classes to images and ensuring that the `alt` attribute is properly set in your Markdown content.
+The `image` plugin is a powerful tool for adding custom classes to images and ensuring that the `alt`, `width`, and `height` attributes are properly set in your Markdown content.
 By customizing the class and CSS, you can tailor the appearance of images to match the style of your project.
 Experiment with different configurations and find the one that works best for you.

 Happy coding!